jgergic/gooddata.github.com/docs/sso.md

 1. Partner generates an public-private PGP keypair.
 (You can use these setup instructions for [UNIX](http://www.gnupg.org/gph/en/manual.html#AEN26) or [Windows](http://theillustratednetwork.mvps.org/Ssh/Private-publicKey.html))
 2. Partner sends the public part of the keypair to support@gooddata.com and a couple email addresses for testing accounts (we'll setup these accounts with SSO functionality enabled)
-3. GoodData provisions a custom development server with the SSO-activated accounts and provides Partner with GoodData public key (~ 1 week)
+3. GoodData provisions a custom development server with the SSO-activated accounts and provides Partner with GoodData public key
 4. Partner tests his implementation against this development server and verifies it is functional
 5. Partner sends a list of email addresses of accounts to be enabled for SSO authentication. *Note:* these must be new account email addresses, pre-existing accounts currently cannot be converted to SSO.
-6. GoodData deploys the new SSO keys and accounts to production environment (~ 2 weeks based on current release schedule)
+6. GoodData deploys the new SSO keys and accounts to production environment

 ## Implementation Details